kraken-php/docs/events.md

 <a name="using-multiple-loops"></a>
 ### Using Multiple Loops

 Kraken allows you to used multiple loops by providing `import` and `export` methods.
-As the name suggests these methods allow you to save your loop state and export it to or import from extenal storage.
+As the name suggests these methods allow you to save your loop state and export it to or import from external storage.
 Thanks to that feature, multiple loops and switching between them can be done.

 In default configuration, Kraken Framework uses two loops.
-The frist one is used under normal execution flow, and second one for `failure` state.
-This ensures, that your application will be able to respond to failures immediataly as they happen allowing you to solve problems using loop queue safely.
+The first one is used under normal execution flow, and second one for `failure` state.
+This ensures, that your application will be able to respond to failures immediately as they happen allowing you to solve problems using loop queue safely.

 <a name="using-react-bridge"></a>
 ### Using React Bridge